akmatoff/akmatoff.github.io/src/content/general/about.md

 improving.

-When I'm not programming, I'm producing electronic music in various genres and also love playing the guitar
+When I'm not programming, I'm producing electronic music in various genres and also love playing the guitar.